 By Stephanie Younger •

-Most recently, white feminists are bullying young Black feminists into conveniently glossing over Biden’s actions, and they even expect us to do so when they tokenize Black women who are maintaining what we’re fighting.
+More recently, white liberal feminists have been bullying young Black feminists into conveniently glossing over Biden’s actions, and they even expect us to do so when they tokenize Black women who are maintaining what we’re fighting.
 I see it as a type of feminism that idolizes politicians like Kamala Harris, who has bragged about sending Black youth through the school-to-prison pipeline and locking up their parents, and who has degraded people who advocate for schools, not prisons.
-I see it as type of feminism that silences the critiques of Black people affected by Kamala Harris’ actions and who are fighting what she maintains, which is the prison industrial complex.
+I see it as type of feminism that silences the critiques of Black people affected by Kamala Harris’ actions and who are fighting for the abolition of what she maintains, which is the prison industrial complex.
 When white feminists silence Black youth by telling us to “just vote” our way towards liberation, they are demanding that we make it easier for them to avoid even the thought of white supremacy existing.
-They are okay with the existence of white supremacy, as long as its enforcers are politicians they idolize at the expense of Black youth.
-What Trump does has opened a lot of people’s eyes, yet white feminists are apathetic towards acknowledge and fight oppression when it doesn’t affects them, and when it’s not being enforced by the politician of their liking.
+They are okay with white supremacy as long as the enforcers of its existence are politicians they idolize at the expense of Black youth.
+What Trump does has opened a lot of people’s eyes, yet white feminists remain apathetic towards oppression when it doesn’t affects them, and when it’s not being enforced by the politician of their liking.

-“It’s Trump or Biden.
+1) “It’s Trump or Biden.
 Which do you prefer?
 I think some things he says are taken out of context.
 Sounds like disgruntled Bernie peeps again.
 You have one vote and two choices.
 Period.
 End.
 I guarantee he will have black and POC in his administration.
 Look at the big picture.”

 “Good to hear.
 But I’m not sure the point then?
 Some might read this as a sign to not vote at all which would be a serious mistake.
 He is collaborating with a lot of different progressive groups.
 Save it for after the election.”

 Not only do individual people make these comments, but the media and politicians are complicit in policing the way Black people respond to anti-Black violence.
-Let alone calling for the arrests of protestors, co-authoring the 1994 Crime Bill, calling Black youth “predators on our streets,” Biden has said that he plans to increase funding for the police in an interview.
-In the first Presidential debate, he stated that he is in fact, against defunding, let alone abolishing the police.
-A couple of weeks ago, he tweeted his support to the Louisville police and told protestors that “violence is not the answer.”
+Let alone co-authoring the 1994 Crime Bill and calling Black youth “predators on our streets,” Biden has said that he plans to increase funding for the police in an interview.
+In the first Presidential debate, he stated that he is, in fact, against defunding, let alone abolishing the police.
+A couple of weeks ago, Biden and Harris tweeted in support of the Louisville police, and told protestors that “violence is not the answer.”
 Earlier this week, Biden tweeted that he doesn’t “believe we have to choose between law and order and racial justice in America.”
-White moderates have shown that they are not concerned about anti-Black violence, but that they are concerned about the way Black people respond to anti-Black violence.
+White moderates have shown that they are not in the least concerned about anti-Black violence, but that they are concerned about the way Black people respond to anti-Black violence.

-As white liberals attempt to silence Black people by setting the timetable for our liberation, they enable each other to co-opt Black people’s struggles and the fight for our liberation.
-At my house, we like to call this co-optation “visiting Blackness,” which refers to white liberals who convince Black people that they’re “here to help,” and “here to listen.”
-“Visiting Blackness” also refers to white liberals who expect to be congratulated for doing the bare minimum and get overwhelming support from their communities just for calling themselves “activists” alone.
-On top of that, they get even more support for picking and choosing what they find convenient about Black people and our liberation, and walking away from our communities to benefit from that.
+As liberals attempt to silence Black people by setting the timetable for our liberation, they enable each other to co-opt Black struggle.
+At my house, my family likes to call this co-optation “visiting Blackness,” which specifically refers to white liberals who convince Black people that they’re “here to help,” and “here to listen.”
+‘Visiting Blackness’ also refers to white liberals who expect us to congratulate them for doing the bare minimum, and white liberals who idolize each other just for calling themselves “activists” alone.
+On top of that, they get even more support for picking and choosing what they find convenient about Black struggle, and walking away from our communities to capitalize on our trauma.